shaqran39/MDSI-streamlit-app/README.md

   -  The "round_rate" function is a function that takes the rate as a parameter and returns its its rounded up value to upto 4 decimal places.

-  -  The "reverse_rate" function is a function that returns the inverse of a dictionary's rate.
+  -  The "reverse_rate" function is a function that returns the inverse of a dictionary's rate nd also rounding it upto 4 decimal places.

+  -  The "format_output" function i the function which would display the outcome.
+This is the function which would give all the details regarding the convertion.
+The returened string would show the date of the convertion rate, the convertion rate, the amount when the convertion gets done , the currencies from which the convertion was done, the currency to which the convertion gets done and also the inverse of the convertion rate.